kushal2000/kushal-kedia/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi!
+I am Kushal Kedia, a final-year undergraduate student at the Department of Electronics and Communication Engineering at IIT Kharagpur.
+I am interested in robotics and motion planning.
+Since the summer, I have been working on integrating machine learning for efficient kinodynamic planning under [Prof. Kostas Bekris](https://robotics.cs.rutgers.edu/pracsys/members/kostas-bekris/) at Rutgers University.
+Apart from this, I am developing optimal algorithms for Multi-Agent Path Finding in my undergraduate thesis.

-I am Kushal Kedia, an undergraduate 3rd year student of the Department of Electronics and Communication Engineering at IIT Kharagpur.
-I am an active member of the Software Team of Kharagpur Robosoccer Students Group and I head the Technology Robotix Society, which is a focal point for activities and projects related to robotics on campus. [[Resume]](files/cv.pdf)
+I am also an active member of the Kharagpur Robosoccer Students' Group and the Technology Robotix Society on campus, which are focal points for student-led activities and projects related to robotics. [[Resume]](files/cv.pdf)